Your business is a lot like a sea anemone!

 - Lower carrying costs.
 Lower inventory levels means lower carrying costs because you reduce all your excess stock and eliminate the cost of storing and maintaining it.

 - Less or no safety stock.
-Safety stock, buffer stock, and anticipation inventory tie up lots of money and effort.
+Safety stock, buffer stock, and safety stock tie up lots of money and effort.
 They also carry risk.
 When your supplier takes control of inventory management process, they’ll be able to combine your data with their familiarity with their lead time to eliminate the need for extra stock.

 - Reduce inventory shrinkage.
 Shrinkage is an unavoidable part of carrying inventory.
 The less inventory you keep on hand, the less shrinkage you’ll experience.

 - Less or no stockouts.
 It’s in a vendor’s best interest to keep buyers happy or they’ll find another vendor.
 By establishing fluid, consistent replenishment with a vendor managed inventory system, you’ll eliminate the uncertainty around random and periodic ordering.
 Your vendor will always know exactly how to juggle lead time with demand, because they’re used to doing it.

 - Planning, ordering, and inventory management costs decrease because they’re all shifted to the vendor, supplier, or manufacturer.

 - Sales and brand loyalty grow because product knowledge among staff grows due to frequent contact with vendor representatives.
 This doesn't quite apply to MRO inventory, of course.
 You can read more about that in our What Is MRO Inventory? post.